Grimsby Ice Factory: In contemporary times

 In March 2015, Grimsby residents suggested that the factory be covered to hide it from view during the upcoming World Seafood Congress event in September, with the rationale that the deteriorating building could denigrate the town's image.
 Graeme Bassett, secretary of the Great Grimsby Ice Factory Trust, suggested that the building could be covered temporarily or that scaffolding could be erected as a solution regarding concerns about the site being an eyesore.

 Great Grimsby Ice Factory Trust

-The site is managed in part by the Great Grimsby Ice Factory Trust.
-As of May 2014, the trust had plans to restore and renovate the site into a leisure complex that would include a pub, cinema and climbing wall.
-Part of the trust's plan includes retaining the machinery on the site for historical purposes.
+As of May 2014, Great Grimsby Ice Factory Trust had plans to restore and renovate the site into a leisure complex that would include a pub, cinema and climbing wall.
+Part of the trust's plan included retaining the machinery on the site for historical purposes.
 In 2014, the trust attempted to obtain £11 million from the Heritage Lottery Fund, but the request was denied.
+The site has been owned since 2021 by developer Tom Shutes' company GY 1900 Ltd.